anton-l/sklearn-docker-api/README.md

 # sklearn-docker-api
-A minimalistic example of wrapping a model for (synchronous) inference in production.
+A minimalistic example of preparing a model for (synchronous) inference in production.